zopencommunity/gitport/README.md

 ### Profiling and Diagnostics

 - **Purpose:**
-  Diagnostic environment variables such as `GIT_TRACE` and `GIT_PERFORMANCE` help identify bottlenecks in Git operations.
+  Diagnostic environment variables such as `GIT_TRACE` and `GIT_TRACE_PERFORMANCE` help identify bottlenecks in Git operations.
 With the added logs, this can enable targeted performance tuning based on actual system behavior.

 - **Benefits:**
   - **Insight into Operations:** Detailed trace logs can reveal which steps are consuming the most time.